-MVCSC houses over 4,300 students in preschool through grade 12 and has been experiencing a steady and manageable growth in enrollment over the last decade.
+MVCSC houses over 4,400 students in preschool through grade 12 and has been experiencing a steady and manageable growth in enrollment over the last decade.
+With this growth, MVCSC is planning to convert Fortville Elementary back into an intermediate school, as well as build a new elementary school to tentatively open in 2024.

-- MVCSC has been rated an "A" District by the Indiana Department of Education, with two schools also named as Four Star Schools: McCordsville Elementary and Mt.
+- MVCSC has been rate an "A" District by the Indiana Department of Education, with two schools also named as Four Star Schools: McCordsville Elementary and Mt.
+Vernon High School. - MVCSC is one of the first districts in the state to become K-12 STEM Certified by the Indiana Department of Education. - MVCSC has been rated an "A" District by the Indiana Department of Education, with two schools also named as Four Star Schools: McCordsville Elementary and Mt.
 Vernon High School - MVCSC is one of the first districts in the state to become K-12 STEM Certified by the Indiana Department of Education - 2020-2021 is the sixth year of providing a 1:1 technologyrich environment (one device for each student/staff) from kindergarten through grade 12. - MVCSC encompasses five schools and a preschool throughout the Fortville campus (Mt.
 Vernon High School, Mt.
-Vernon Middle School, Fortville Elementary School). the Town of McCordsville (McCordsville Elementary School) and Greenfield (Mt.
+Vernon Middle School, Fortville Elementary School), the Town of McCordsville (McCordsville Elementary School) and Greenfield (Mt.
 Comfort Elementary School). - The safety and health of students and staff is MVCSC's highest priority.